Veganuary 2022: Chinese Herbal Recipes to Try This Month

 1) Start by making the delicious dough for these delightful bites.
 Place the flour in a large bowl.
 Add water and knead together to make a smooth texture.
 Once completely mixed, cover the dough and let this rest for one hour.

 2) Next you're going to create the filling.
-Place a large pan/wok over a medium-to-high heat for a couple of minutes, then add some oil and the grounded dried ginger root (Gan Jiang) to the pan.
+Place a large pan/wok over medium-to-high heat for a couple of minutes, then add some oil and the ground dried ginger root (Gan Jiang) to the pan.

 3) Lightly cook the ginger root until aromatic, then add the large onion and stir-fry together.